 If you love architecture, welcome to the trifecta of gilded age jewels built by Henry Flagler, all just steps from each other.
 The Hotel Ponce de Leon, now Flagler College, is a stunning example of Spanish Renaissance architecture with its towers and terra cotta roof.
 Right off of King on Sevilla Street, the Memorial Presbyterian Church will dazzle you with its soaring arches and domed copper roof.
 Back on King Street, the Lightner Museum, formerly the Hotel Alcazar, welcomes you with a koi pond in its center courtyard.
 Be sure to stop in the Café Alcazar for a light lunch, which is located in what was once the pool of this luxurious hotel.

 First Friday Art Walk

 If you love art, the first Friday of each month offers you a unique opportunity to enjoy all genres of artwork.
 Local galleries open their doors and welcome visitors with refreshments, wine and cheese, live music, and sometimes, the company of local artists who can talk about the inspiration for their pieces.
 Stop into any of the galleries participating in First Friday Art Walk from 5 - 9 p.m. for a tour map or check the listings online.

 There are special guided walking tours for all kinds of special interests--the authentically ghastly Ghost Tours of St. Augustine will get you in the mood for a spook-tacular Halloween.
-You won’t want to miss the popular “Conquistatour” with St. Augustine Historic Tours, given by local expert guides, and all sorts of Tasting Tours for foodies who really want to experience the culinary scene in St. Augustine.
+You won’t want to miss the popular “Conquistatour” with St. Augustine Historic Tours, given by local expert guides, and all sorts of Tasting Tours and St. Augustine Experiences for foodies who really want to experience the culinary scene in St. Augustine.
 More tours are added throughout the year, into Nights of Lights and beyond, so be sure to check back to this page for the latest available guided tours, all designed to keep you safe and socially distanced.